King and Queen begin Northern Ireland visit

 It is the 41st visit by Charles to Northern Ireland, as prince and king.

-He has met King Charles twice before, including on his first day as Lord Mayor of Belfast in 2019.
+Mr Finucane has met King Charles twice before, including on his first day as Lord Mayor of Belfast in 2019.

 More than 100 local school children were also at the event.